 Bonnie & Clyde

 If The Graduate was breaking the sexual taboos, Bonnie and Clyde (Arthur Penn) was breaking the violence taboos.
-This film tells the true story of Bonnie Parker (Faye Dunaway) and Clyde Barrow (Warren Beatty), two bank robbers during the early 30’s.
-Many times they succeed escaping the police, but were finally trapped in a police ambush in Louisiana and died riddled with bullets.
+This film tells the true story of Bonnie Parker (Faye Dunaway) and Clyde Barrow (Warren Beatty), two bank robbers of the early 30’s.
+Many times they succeed to escape the police, but were finally trapped in a police ambush in Louisiana and died riddled with bullets.
 Their crimes didn’t only involve bank robbery, but also murder as they killed many policemen.
-So, that’s where the violent aspect of this film comes from.
-Here, we won’t hide the blood and the gun shots from you.
-It’s shown in a quite explicit way.
+So, that’s how the violent side of this film was developed.
+Here, blood and gunshots aren’t hidden from the spectator.
+It’s shown in quite an explicit way.
 Of course, the most violent scene is the final one, when Bonnie and Clyde are killed by the police.
 What is quite terrible about this scene is the fact that they are literally transformed in skimmers.
 The police wanted to be REALLY sure they were dead.
-For Bonnie and Clyde, only one gun shot was enough to kill someone.
-Bonnie & Clyde is my favourite film of this year.
+For Bonnie and Clyde, only one gunshot was enough to kill someone.
+Bonnie & Clyde is my favourite film of 1967.

 Final scene of Bonnie & Clyde